 Financial assets measured at amortised cost are subject to impairment testing.
-The credit risk of the inter-company loan has been assessed as low.
-Accordingly, the loss allowance is measured at an amount equal to 12-month expected credit losses.
-In determining the ECL for this asset, the directors have taken into account the historical default experience, the financial position of the counterparty, and the future prospects of the industry, as appropriate, in estimating the probability of default and loss upon default.
+The credit risk of the intercompany loan has been assessed as low.
+Accordingly, any loss allowance is measured at an amount equal to 12-month expected credit losses (ECL).
+In determining the ECL for these assets, the directors have taken into account the historical default experience, the financial position of the counterparty, and the future prospects of the industry, as appropriate, in estimating the probability of default and loss upon default.

-In accordance with provisions in the inter-company loan agreement, the Company has requested the reimbursement of the impairment charges (Note 32).
+In accordance with provisions in the inter-company loan agreements, the Company has requested the reimbursement of the impairment charges (Note 32).